 When you start seeds in the early spring, you need to keep them gently warmed to get the best rate of germination.
 The perfect gentle heat is on top of the refrigerator.
-Cover the trays so they won't dry out.
-You can stack them up if you're starting a lot of seeds.

 This guide is about 12 steps to sowing seeds indoors.
 Following these steps you can extend your growing season by as much as two months.

 This is a guide about determining when to start seeds indoors.
 Knowing your hardiness zone, frost dates, and the germination time line for your chosen seeds is important to deciding when to start seeds indoors.

 This is a guide about what you need to start seeds indoors.
 With proper light, indoor space, and growing medium, you can get a jump on the growing season.

 This is a guide about recycled drink bottle for watering seeds.
 Using a small plastic drink or water bottle you can make a convenient device for watering seeds.

 This is a guide about sprouting seeds.
 You can often save money and grow plants not readily available at a nursery or big box store, by sprouting your own seeds.

 This is a guide about starting seeds under fluorescent lights.
 When starting seeds indoors, you don't need to buy expensive grow lights, fluorescent lights will do the trick.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.